For your chance to win a free consultation, sign up for updates here. There's a winner each month :)

 I guess that one potentially confusing factor, when told that someone is an intuitive, is that “intuitive” is generally used as a descriptive word rather than a noun.
 We describe something as intuitive when it’s easy to use, such as a software program.
 People are called intuitive when they demonstrate a strong level of intuition.
 But to be “an intuitive”?
 An intuitive what?

-For years, I’ve been a member of the International Institute of Complementary Therapists (IICT), with my modalities listed as psychic services and intuitive counselling.
+For years, I’ve been a member of the International Institute of Complementary Therapists (IICT), with two of my modalities listed as psychic services and intuitive counselling.
 I could say that I’m an intuitive counsellor.
-Yet that term may lead to the presumption that sessions involve some type of therapy, with the opportunity to talk at length and process feelings as one would with a typical counsellor.
+Yet that term may lead to the presumption that sessions always involve some type of therapy, with the opportunity to talk at length and process feelings as one would with a typical counsellor.
 There might be some overlap, but the service offered by an intuitive counsellor is not the same thing.

 For instance, to interrupt a client would be inappropriate during a normal counselling session, generally speaking.
 When offering intuitive counselling, I’ve noticed that interruptions are not only tolerated but usually very welcomed by clients – when a message comes through, it comes through!
 If it’s not shared soon after it’s received, then the moment for maximum impact may pass or, even worse, the message may be forgotten altogether if too much time goes by.

 What about “intuitive healer” then?
 Some clients have shared that they felt some level of emotional healing or improvement in physical symptoms after a session.
-I’m not comfortable with that term either, though, because I can’t guarantee a healing will occur, and it’s rarely the main reason for anyone to book an appointment.
+I’m not comfortable with that term though, because I can’t guarantee a healing will occur and it’s rarely the main reason for anyone to book an appointment.

-I reckon it’s fine to simply call that person an intuitive :)
+Various labels can be appropriate - including intuitive counsellor, psychic, healer, or coach - but in the end, it’s fine to simply call that person an intuitive :)

 Click here to receive new articles by email